 I can set up a chronograph or use a ransom rest at our LRSSA range without interfering with anyone else.
 Recreational shooting is just pleasant.
 New and inexperienced shooters find other more experienced shooters helpful and welcoming at our range.
 That really was not the atmosphere at the Ben Avery range.
 The facility at Ben Avery is very well maintained and safe.
-Although the RSOs were quite sharp with their criticism of anyone who failed to follow their range rules, their criticism and actions were certainly well meaning and directed toward keeping the range safe for everyone.
+Although the RSOs were quite sharp with their criticism and actions were certainly well meaning and directed toward keeping the range safe for everyone.
 Unfortunately, the RSOs were kept quite busy.